McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 ## Resource: Master_Production_Extract.csv

-This CSV file is the latest downloaded extract of the existing web pages available at the McMaster library website [here](https://library.mcmaster.ca/geospatial-export-records.csv)
+This CSV file is the latest downloaded extract of the existing web pages available at the [McMaster library website.](https://library.mcmaster.ca/geospatial-export-records.csv)

 ## Tool: Harvester.py